in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-integration-testing.md

 - `public Course retrieveCourse(String studentId, String courseId)` - Retrieve details of a specific course a student is registered for
 - `public Course addCourse(String studentId, Course course)` - Add a course to an existing student

- Refer to these files at the bottom of the article for exact implementation of the Service `StudentService` and the model classes `Course` and `Student`.
+ The precise implementation of the Service `StudentService` and the model classes `Course` and 'Student' may be seen at the bottom of this article.

 - src/main/java/com/in28minutes/springboot/model/Course.java
 - src/main/java/com/in28minutes/springboot/model/Student.java